Akshaychavan10/Akshaychavan10.github.io/_posts/2023-10-13-4 What is Networking.md

 title: 4 What is Networking
 date: 2023-10-13 11:11:11 +/-TTTT
 categories: [Notes, PreSecurity]
-tags: [blueteam]
+tags: [ipv4, subnet mask, internet]
 author: 1
-description: Networking: Connecting devices for communication and data exchange.
+description: Networking - Connecting devices for communication and data exchange.
 ---

 ## What is Networking